 EMDR - Eye Movement Desensitization and Reprocessing - is a trauma resolution technique developed in 1989.
 Since then, multiple studies have been published finding EMDR effective in the treatment of PTSD (Post Traumatic Stress Disorder).
 There is some evidence to suggest it can also be useful in resolving symptoms related to prolonged stress, such as alcoholism, domestic violence, childhood abuse and neglect.
 EMDR often works when talking about the trauma hasn't helped.

-EMDR uses brief visualization of traumatic memories while using sets of bilateral stimulation to help rapidly resolve the trauma.
+EMDR uses brief visualization of traumatic memories while engaged in sets of bilateral stimulation to help rapidly resolve the trauma.
 Bilateral stimulation involves behaviors that get the left brain to fire, followed rapidly by getting the right brain to fire.
-This can involve back and forth eye movements, listening to tones on earphones that switch from ear to ear, or holding small buzzers that vibrate first in one hand, then the other.
+This can involve back and forth eye movements or listening to tones on earphones that switch from ear to ear.
 It is theorized that bilateral stimulation enhances the ability of the brain to re-wire, effectively moving the trauma from one part of the brain where it's connected to intense and overwhelming emotion, to another part of the brain where we have access to logic, self-calming, and a sense that time has passed and we're no longer in danger.
 Both the visualization and the bilateral stimulation sets are brief to avoid the client being re-traumatized.

 Lifespan Integration is a powerful yet gentle technique that can quickly and effectively resolve past issues that are causing current life problems.
 It is a method that heals without re-traumatizing.